bluebanquise/bluebanquise/tutorials/docs/slurm.md

 systemctl enable slurmctld
 ```

-Using `sinfo` command, you should now see the cluster start, with both computes nodes down for now.
+Using `sinfo` command, you should now see the cluster started, with both computes nodes down for now.

-### 8.2.
-Computes nodes
+## Computes nodes

 On both `valkyrie01,valkyrie02` nodes, install munge the same way than on controller.